-- 15. The Municipal Solid Waste (Management and Handling) Rules, 2000 in practice were found deficient in various aspects.
+15. The Rules of 2000 in practice were found deficient in various aspects.
 One of the main drawbacks of these Rules of 2000 was that it did not provide for and deal with certain basics of waste management.
 These rules did not provide for effective implementation and fixation of responsibility in regard to management and disposal of waste.
-Various improvements and amendments to these Rules were suggested by the Applicant in the present case as well as by the Applicant in other similar cases.
+Various improvements and amendments to these Rules were suggested by the Applicant in the present case as well as by Applicants in other similar cases.
 All these cases were dealing with the management, collection and disposal of different kind of wastes.
-MoEF&CC had submitted before the Tribunal from time to time that it was undertaking the exercise for enacting the new set of Rules. - 16.
-The said Ministry on 3rd June, 2015, published in the Gazette of India, Part-II Draft of Solid Waste Management Rules.
-Objections were invited to these draft Rules and parties were required to file their objection before the expiry of 60 days from the date of publication of the draft Rules.
-The Applicant in the present case, was also directed amongst others to file her objections/suggestions to the draft Rules before the Ministry which the Applicant did.
+MoEF&CC had submitted before the Tribunal from time to time that it was undertaking the exercise for enacting the new set of Rules.

-Finally, the Solid Waste Management Rules, 2016 was notified on 8th April, 2016.
-The Rules of 2016 have a very elaborate definition section, inter-alia, but importantly they define domestic hazards waste to mean discarded paint drums, pesticide cans, CFL bulbs, tube lights, expired medicines, broken mercury thermometers, used batteries, used needles and syringes and contaminated gauge, etc. generated at the household level.
-Waste hierarchy means prior order in which solid waste is to be managed by giving methods for prevention, reduction, recycling, recover and disposal, with prevention being most preferred option and disposal in landfills being the least.
+16. The said Ministry on 3rd June, 2015, published in the Gazette of India, the Draft of Solid Waste Management Rules, 2015.
+Objections were invited to these Draft Rules and parties were required to file their objection before the expiry of 60 days from the date of publication of the Draft Rules.
+The Applicant in the present amongst directed file also others to case, was her objections/suggestions to the draft Rules before the Ministry which the Applicant did.
+Finally, the Solid Waste Management Rules, 2016 (for short, "Rules of 2016") were notified on 8th April, 2016.
+The Rules of 2016 have a very elaborate definition section, inter-alia, but importantly they define 'domestic hazardous waste' to mean discarded paint drums, pesticide cans, CFL bulbs, tube lights, expired medicines, broken mercury thermometers, used batteries, used needles and syringes and contaminated gauge, etc. generated at the household level.
+'Waste hierarchy', means prior order in which solid waste is to be managed by giving methods for prevention, reduction, recycling, recovery and disposal, with prevention being the most preferred option and disposal in landfills being the least.
 These definitions were included for the first time.
 Rule-4 onwards, the duties of various stakeholders were spelt out.
 Rule-4 imposed the duty on waste generators.
 It required the waste generators to segregate waste and dispose of it as provided for, not litter waste and pay user fee.
 Bio-degradable waste was required to be disposed of at the premises by the prescribed methods.
 Rule-5 provided for duties of MoEF&CC.
 It was required to monitor implementation of these rules and constitute a Committee for the same.
 It had the discretion to co-opt experts, if needed.

 17. The Committee constituted under Rule-5(2) shall meet atleast once in a year to monitor and review the implementation of these Rules.
 In our considered view, the period postulated under these Rules is wholly inadequate.
-The meeting of the Central Committee should be held more often to make the supervisory role of the Committee more effective and result oriented.
+The meeting of the Central Monitoring Committee should be held more often to make the supervisory role of the Committee more effective and result oriented.